-This would be inconvenient for pTeX users to shifting to LuaTeX-ja, since several control words containing Kanji, such as \西暦, are used in pTeX.
+This would be inconvenient for pTeX users to shifting to LuaTeX-ja, since several control words containing Kanji or other fullwidth characters, such as \西暦 or \ 1 年目西暦 are used in pTeX.
 Hence, LuaTeX-ja have a counterpart of unicode-letters.tex for LuaTeX, to match the \catcode setting with that of XeTeX.